unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 The alpha phase has concluded with [an alpha phase report and a series of prototypes](https://www.southwark.gov.uk/innovate/collabrative-project/planning-back-office?chapter=21), all available publicly [via Southwark Innovate](https://www.southwark.gov.uk/innovate/collabrative-project/planning-back-office).

-Feedback on the prototypes, gathered through user testing with planning officers, has primarily been positive to date:
+Feedback on the prototypes, gathered through user testing with planning officers and planning managers, has primarily been positive to date:

 * <i>“It’s designed the way we want it.
 We love it.”</i>
 * <i>“I hope this \[goes] live tomorrow.”</i>